2024 World Series

 The 2024 World Series (branded as the 2024 World Series presented by Capital One) was the championship series of Major League Baseball's (MLB) 2024 season.
 The 120th edition of the World Series, it was a best-of-seven playoff between the American League (AL) champion New York Yankees and the National League (NL) champion Los Angeles Dodgers.
-It was the Yankees' first World Series appearance since 2009 and the Dodgers' first World Series appearance since 2020.
-It was the 12th time in the Dodgers–Yankees rivalry that the teams met in the World Series, and the first instance since 1981.
+It was the Yankees' first World Series appearance since 2009 (and 41st in franchise history) and the Dodgers' first World Series appearance since 2020 (25th overall).
+It was also the 12th time in the Dodgers–Yankees rivalry that the teams met in the World Series, and the first instance since 1981.
 The series began on October 25 and ended on October 30 with the Dodgers defeating the Yankees in five games.
 Freddie Freeman was named the MVP of the series, tying a World Series record with 12 runs batted in (RBIs) and hitting home runs in the first four games of the series, including Game 1 when he hit the first walk-off grand slam in World Series history.

 The Yankees and Dodgers entered the 2024 MLB postseason as the top seeds in their respective leagues.
 The Dodgers had home-field advantage in the series due to their better regular season win-loss record.
 Superstar players Aaron Judge and Shohei Ohtani had also made their World Series debuts this Series.
 Coming into the series, the two teams had played 66 World Series games against each other all-time, the most for any two teams by far, with the Yankees having a 37–29 record over the Dodgers.
 The Yankees had a 6-1 World Series title edge during the Brooklyn Dodgers/Subway Series era, with the two teams tying 2-2 following the Dodgers' relocation to Los Angeles, making the overall record 8-3.